- Fire alarm

 Fire alarm: A shift towards digital transmission

 The pandemic left many buildings empty, increasing inspection lapses and leading to a higher risk of a life safety emergency.
-For many businesses, this accelerated the transition from POTS technology in favor of newer technology like VoIP (Voice over Internet Protocol) or 4G and 5G networks.
+For many businesses, this accelerated the transition from POTS technology to newer technology like VoIP (Voice over Internet Protocol) or 4G and 5G networks.
 Digital alternatives allow for more remote testing and maintenance, which now fits a more remote world.

 Today, many property owners and building managers are switching to Internet and cell alarm signal transmission technologies to save money and switch before a rush occurs when POTS lines are decommissioned.
 Digital transmissions are also a more reliable and robust method to ensure alarm signals are transmitted quickly and efficiently with technologies that will be widely adopted across the industry.

-The evalink ipTNA: A device fit for the industry shift toward digital transmission
+The evalink ipTNA4i: A transmitter fit for the industry shift toward digital transmission

 The ipTNA4i device by Sitasys transmits all sorts of alarms, including high-risk ones such as fire alarms.
 The device is certified according to EN 54-21, EN50136-2, EN50131-10, and VdS 2463 to ensure it fulfills even the highest demands.
-It features two transmission paths (Ethernet and 2G/3G/4G Mobile) which are both always connected to evalink.
+It features two transmission paths (Ethernet and 2G/3G/4G Mobile) which are both always connected to the evalink alarm management system.
 Its firmware can be updated remotely to ensure easy access to the newest features and improvements, which are being released regularly.

-In its simplest form, an alarm can be detected in a digital way – open or closed.
-While this is the easiest way, this approach comes with caveats, such as the loss of alarm information.
+In its simplest form, an alarm can be detected digitally – open or closed.
+While this is the easiest way, this approach comes with caveats, such as losing alarm information.
 Transmission devices needed to adapt to keep up with the success of more complex systems in the alarm field.